SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

           schedules and data sharing.

    -  ### **2.4 Operating Environment**
+        - Galaxy TV+ supports a wide range of devices, including:
-        - Galaxy Devices: Compatible with iPhone, iPad, iPod Touch, and Galaxy TV running iOS 13 or later, iPadOS 13 or later, and tvOS 13 or later.
+          - iPhones and iPads: Compatible with iOS devices running iOS 13 or later versions.
-        - Smart TVs: Samsung, LG, Sony, and Vizio, with compatible models released in 2018 or later.
-        - Android Devices: Android 5.0 or later (through the Galaxy TV app on the Google Play Store).
+          - Android Smartphones: Compatible with smartphones running Android 5.0 or later versions
-        - macOS: macOS Catalina (10.15) or later versions.
    -  ### **2.5 Design and Implementation Constraints**
         These are the limitations and guidelines that need to be considered during the development of Galaxy TV+.
 Some of the design and implementation constraints are:
-        - Platform Compatibility: Ensure compatibility with iOS, iPadOS, macOS, and tvOS platforms, following Galaxy's design guidelines.
+        - Platform Compatibility: Ensure compatibility with iOS and Android platforms, following Galaxy's design guidelines.
         - Data Security: Prioritize user privacy and security, complying with Galaxy's privacy policies and GDPR.
         - Server Capacity Management: Manage server capacity and network traffic for optimal